-Brussels, Brussel in Dutch and Bruxelles in French or as the real connaisseurs often refer to: BXL, is the living and breathing heart of modern Europe.
-The capital of both Belgium and the European Union itself, this city has become a center of administration to one of the most recognizable political powers of our world.
+Brussels, Brussel in Dutch and Bruxelles in French (or as the real connoisseurs often refer to: BXL) is the living and breathing heart of modern Europe.
+The capital of both Belgium and the European Union itself, this city has become a centre of administration to one of the most recognizable political powers of our world.
 I know it also sounds like a capital of boredom and suited up zombies, but hear me out since I am supposed to belong to those.
 I fully understand that for most visitors it will not be love at first sight.
 Fact: especially on grey and rainy winter days the city with its endless out dated office buildings alongside busy boulevards with permanent traffic jams can show a very gloomy and depressive face.
 But don’t forget: Brussels is typically a city that has to grow on you.
-It will not enchant you instantly like charming Flemish cities such as Leuven, Gent and Antwerp usually do with first-time visitors.
+It will not enchant you instantly like charming Flemish cities such as Leuven, Ghent and Antwerp usually do with first-time visitors.
 Being one of the financial behemoths allowed Belgium to become a luxurious travel destination.
 It is also a great target for a city break or a quick rest in between intercontinental flights.
 Be it shopping along one of Brussels’ exclusive shops.
 Or having a Belgian beer in one of those charming pubs.
 Or maybe you will prefer dining at Michelin starred restaurants.
 Everyone will find something interesting and fun to do in this lovely city.
 If you only have one day to explore Brussels the Grande Place, or the Great Market is the place to be, it is basically a quintessence of the city with beer, Belgian fries, and stunning architecture to dabble in in one spot.
 It’s considered to be one of the most beautiful market squares in the entire world.
-Especially ay night when the 15th Century City Hall in Flemish Gothic style, the Breadhouse (Broodhuis) and the guild halls are illuminated it offers a magic spectacle.
+Especially at night when the 15th Century City Hall in Flemish Gothic style, the Breadhouse (Maison de Roi in French and Broodhuis in Dutch) and the guildhalls are illuminated it offers a truly magical spectacle.

 Being a regular business traveller to Brussels myself I always make sure I have an apartment near the Grande Place or the nearby Bourse.
-From there I can be in no time on Place Saint-Géry (St. Goriksplein).
+From there I can be in no time on Place Saint-Géry/St. Goriksplein.
 No matter the season of the year, this square is always lively and busy.
 In the grand café inside the colonnaded market hall (dating from 1888) there are often live concerts & DJ sets and they serve excellent snacks to accompany your Belgian beer.
-When you are still hungry you should head to place Place Saint-Catherine (Sint-Katelijneplein), which is home to the best fish and see food restaurants in town.
-The whole area near the Rue Dansaert (Dansaertstraat) is lovely anyway with its Flemish cafes, outstanding restaurants and arts boutiques.
-A legend in Brussels nightlife is l’Archiduc, decorated in art-deco site and serving great cocktails.
+When you are still hungry you should head to place Place Saint-Catherine/Sint-Katelijneplein, which is home to the best fish and see food restaurants in town.
+The whole area near the Rue Dansaert/Dansaertstraat is lovely anyway with its Flemish cafes, outstanding restaurants and arts boutiques.
+A legend in Brussels nightlife is l’Archiduc, decorated in Art Deco style and serving great cocktails.
 Typically a place you should go with your girlfriend, at least I did that with some of my previous beloved ones.
-Occasionally you can here also meet a famous artist who just gave a concert in the nearby Ancienne Belgique (better known as AB), one of the leading concert halls for contemporary music in Belgium.
+Occasionally you can here also meet a famous artist who just gave a concert in the nearby Ancienne Belgique (better known as the AB), one of the leading concert halls for contemporary music in Belgium.
 There is also an old piano in l’Archiduc, so if you are really lucky you can witness a private concert.

 Nearby you can take a stroll in Brussels’ main city park.
 The park, which for centuries was notorious for it street prostitutes and other late night birds lies between the Royal Palace at one side and the National Parliament at the other side.
-Although the royal family of Belgium now permanently lives at Laeken, the Palace Royale (Koninklijk Paleis) in Brussels remains as their official residence.
+Although the royal family of Belgium now permanently lives at Laeken, the Royal Palace (Palace Royale in French and Koninklijk Paleis in Dutch) in Brussels remains as their official residence.
 In summer season the palace is open for the public.
 By far its most popular tourist attraction inside is the Mirror Room with a shiny green ceiling that consists of 1.6 million beetle shells.
 The Thai jewel beetle wings are all glued to the ceiling, according to an idea of the artist Jan Fabre, which creates a magnificent mosaic.
 Especially Russian tourist in Brussels might also want to see the statue of Peter the Great in the park dedicated to his visit of the city.
 The legend says that it is exactly on the spot where the great Tsar had to vomit during a stroll in the park on April 16, 1717 after a hard night drinking.
-Another great park popular with locals to have some fresh air and relax is the Parc du Cinquantenaire (Jubelpark) with its Arc de Triumph.
+Another great park popular with locals to have some fresh air and relax is the Parc du Cinquantenaire/Jubelpark with its Arc de Triumph.
 It is not far from the European quarter of Brussels around Schuman Square.
-Brussels is famous for its art-deco and art-nouveau architecture designed by architects such as Victor Horta and Paul Hankar.
-You might be surprised to find out that amongst all these sleek new and grey outdated office buildings there is also a beautiful square (Square Ambiorix) that is home to the most beautiful art-nouveau houses.
+Brussels is famous for its Art Deco and Art Nouveau architecture designed by architects such as Victor Horta and Paul Hankar.
+You might be surprised to find out that amongst all these sleek new and grey out-dated office buildings there is also a beautiful square (Square Ambiorix) that is home to the most beautiful Art Nouveau houses.